-JPL1 enables or disables GLAN Port1/GLAN Port2 on the mother-board.
+Jumpers JPL1 and JPL2 enable or disable GLAN Port1 and GLAN Port2 on the motherboard.
 See the table on the right for jumper settings.
 The default setting is Enabled.

 GLAN Enable Jumper Settings

 Pin# Definition

 1-2 Enabled (default)

 2-3 Disabled